gwu-libraries/sfm-ui/docs/userguide.rst

     media platforms using credentials.
 See :ref:`guide-setting-up-credentials`.
   * **Create a collection set** and within it a collection, where you'll actually collect data.
 See :ref:`guide-creating-collections`.
-  * **Add Seeds**: Seeds are the criteria used to collect data.
+  * **Add seeds**: Seeds are the criteria used to collect data.
 You'll add user accounts or search criteria.
 See :ref:`guide-adding-seeds`.
   * **Set your collections running!**
   * **Export your collections** when you want to see and work with your data, or adjust settings.
 See :ref:`guide-export-data`.

-You can always come back to this user guide for help by clicking *Documentation* at the bottom of the SFM page and selecting *User Guide*
+You can always come back to this user guide for help by clicking *Documentation* at the bottom of any SFM page and selecting *User Guide*.

 | `What is SFM used for?`_